Iteration utilities

 Basic iteration

-All time structures are iterable over their operational time periods
+All time structures are iterable over their operational time periods:

 julia> using TimeStructjulia> function iterate_ex(periods::TimeStructure) for t in periods println(t) end enditerate_ex (generic function with 1 method)